-The South American Volleyball Confederation (CSV), also known as Confederacion Sudamericana de Voleibol, is a state-owned organization founded in 1946 and headquartered in Brazil.
-The CSV governs volleyball in South America, overseeing the national volleyball federations of Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, French Guiana, Paraguay, Peru, Uruguay, and Venezuela.
-It is a member of the Fédération Internationale de Volleyball (FIVB), the international governing body for volleyball.
+South American Volleyball Confederation, also known as CSV and Confederacion Sudamericana de Voleibol, is a State Owned entity headquartered in Brazil.
+Founded in 1946, the confederation governs volleyball activity throughout South America.
+It exercises its hierarchy through the governing bodies of Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, French Guiana, Paraguay, Peru, Uruguay, and Venezuela, all of which are affiliated with the South American Volleyball Confederation.
+Furthermore, it is affiliated with the International Volleyball Federation (FIVB), which serves as the global governing body for volleyball.

 Subscribe for full access to South American Volleyball Confederation (CSV)'s profile